EDUCBA

 ABS in Excel

-ABS Function in excel is used to convert any negative number into a positive value.
-This is one of such function which we can use in any mathematical operation where there are some expectation of getting negative value.
-The values obtained from the ABS function are the absolute values just by removing the minus (-) sign from the calculated value; for this, we simply need to apply the ABS function in the value or put the formula inside the ABS.
+The ABS Function in Excel converts any negative number into a positive value.
+It is one such function we can use in any mathematical operation with some expectation of getting a negative value.
+The values obtained from the ABS function are the absolute values just by removing the minus (-) sign from the calculated value; for this, we need to apply the ABS function in the value or put the formula inside the ABS.

 ABS Formula in Excel: